-In previous years, the Trust qualified as a mutual fund trust under the Income Tax Act (Canada).
+As at December 31, 2023, the Trust qualified as a mutual fund trust under the Income Tax Act (Canada).
 As at December 31, 2022, the Trust did not meet unit trust and mutual fund trust status qualification.
 Due to the Trust's tax attributes, its taxable income and character of distributions made in the year were not adversely affected as a result of this change.